aimeele97/employee_kpi_analysis/README.md

    - **Recommendation:** Explore other factors influencing performance, such as practical experience, and consider providing role-specific training to boost effectiveness.

 ### 3. Company Ratings
-   - **Finding:** The average employee rating is 3.35, with 18% rating their experience as 1 or 2, indicating dissatisfaction, particularly in Sales and Marketing.
+   - **Finding:** The average employee rating is 3.35 last year, with 18% low rating their experience (1 and 2) significantly in Sales and Marketing department.
    - **Recommendation:** Conduct surveys to gather feedback on dissatisfaction and implement changes to improve job satisfaction.

 ### 4. Recruitment Effectiveness
-   - **Finding:** Employees with "unknown" education levels received the lowest ratings, indicating potential record-keeping issues.
-   - **Recommendation:** Investigate the reasons for "unknown" education levels and improve data collection processes.
+   - **Finding:**
+      -"Other" recruitment channels include job boards and company careers pages, while "source" channels involve online postings and direct outreach.
+Over 50% of hires come from "other" channels, 42% from direct sourcing, and only 1.8% from referrals, with balanced education levels across channels.
+   - **Recommendation:** To improve recruitment quality, optimize sourcing strategies and provide training for hiring managers to better leverage the employee referral program.

 ---